2012 Benghazi attack: Investigations

 There were ten investigations into the Benghazi matter: one by the FBI; one by an independent board commissioned by the State Department; two by Democrat-controlled Senate Committees; and six by Republican-controlled House Committees.
 After the first five Republican investigations found no evidence of wrongdoing by senior Obama administration officials, Republicans in 2014 opened a sixth investigation, the House Select Committee on Benghazi, chaired by Trey Gowdy.
 This investigation also failed to find any evidence of wrongdoing by senior Obama administration officials.
 A possible political motive for the investigation was revealed on September 29, 2015, when Republican House majority leader Kevin McCarthy, then vying to become Speaker of the House, told Sean Hannity on Fox News that the investigation was part of a "strategy to fight and win,' adding "Everybody thought Hillary Clinton was unbeatable, right?
 But we put together a Benghazi special committee, a select committee.
 What are her numbers today?
 Her numbers are dropping."
+The United States Marines responsible for State Department security, the security lapse was called "the result of opportunism" in 2012 by Carney.

 Shortly after the Benghazi attack, Secretary of State Clinton commissioned an independent Accountability Review Board to investigate, chaired by retired ambassador Thomas R. Pickering with vice-chair retired Chairman of the Joint Chiefs of Staff Michael Mullen.
 The Board released their final report on December 19, 2012.
 It made 29 recommendations to the State Department on how to improve its operations, which Clinton pledged to implement.
 As part of this investigation, four career State Department officials were criticized for denying requests for additional security at the facility prior to the attack.
 By the end of 2012, Eric J. Boswell, the Assistant Secretary of State for Diplomatic Security, resigned under pressure, while three others were suspended.
 None of the other Benghazi investigations identified wrongdoing by any individuals.